xuri/excelize-doc/en/cell.md

 func (f *File) SetCellFormula(sheet, axis, formula string, opts ...FormulaOpts) error
 ```

 The formula on the cell is taken according to the given worksheet name (case sensitive) and cell formula settings.
-The result of the formula is calculated when the worksheet is opened by the Office Excel application, and Excelize does not currently provide a formula calculation engine, so the formula results cannot be calculated.
+The result of the formula cell can be calculated when the worksheet is opened by the Office Excel application or can be using the [CalcCellValue](cell.md#CalcCellValue) function also can get the calculated cell value.

 ## Get cell formula {#GetCellFormula}